 It was originally constructed by Francesco Sforza (1401-1466), Duke of Milan, in the 15th century on the ruins of an earlier fortification that dated back to the 14th century.

-The castle was seriously expanded in the 16th and 17th centuries and was considered to be one of the largest citadels in Europe at the time.
+The castle was seriously expanded in the 16th and 17th centuries and was considered one of the largest citadels in Europe.

 It was again rebuilt between 1891 and 1905 and now houses various art collections owned by the city of Milan.